DaiseyCode/lmwrapper/README.md

 will always sample the same output on reruns.)

 ## Retries on rate limit
+An OpenAIPredictor can be configured to read rate limit errors and wait the appropriate amount of seconds in the error before retrying.
 ```python
 from lmwrapper.openai_wrapper import *
 lm = get_open_ai_lm(OpenAiModelNames.text_ada_001, retry_on_rate_limit=True)